draeger-lab/refinegems/docs/source/modules-desc/egcs.rst

 The algorithmn runs resonably fast, however since it only consideres single reaction modifications, some EGCs may remain unsolved (these will be reported at the end of the solving process).

-This Solver can be accesed via
+This Solver can be accessed via

 .. code-block:: bash